holmok1577-ops/holmok1577-ops/README.md

-## Name: Stanislav Profession: Prompt Engineer
+## Name: Stanislav Profession: Prompt Engineer and Vibe-coder

 About Me:I'm a prompt engineer specializing in creating effective solutions using artificial intelligence technologies.
 I manage projects from conception to final delivery, developing AI assistants from scratch to finished products.
 I ensure the reliability and efficiency of my work.